merovex-press/benwilson.io-old/content/books/postal-marine/01-bellicose/index.md

 hook-2: Never fight a battle of wits with an AI embedded in your brain.
 That's what Postal Marine Bophendze must do to keep sane.
 hook: Could you win a battle of wits with the AI wired into your brain?
 That's just what Postal Marine Danel Bophendze must do to keep sane.
 summary: Inept and eager to prove his worth, rookie Postal Marine Danel Bophendze takes a perilous leap of faith, incorporating an unstable AI into his brain.
 The audacious Ambrose Litovio abandons a promising Navy career to follow a raw Postal admiral into the fray.
 As the Postal Service and Navy forces clash in the cataclysmic Battle of Tanhusio Gate, Bophendze and Litovio engage in a relentless struggle for survival.
 Unbeknownst to them, the real battle rages within Bophendze's head.
+taglines: "Unstable AI, unproven warriors: survival hangs in the balance.
+A suicide mission, a chance at redemption: will failure be their legacy?
+Stranded and desperate, a groundbreaking discovery alters the course of war.
+New alliances and hidden power: can they outwit an enemy and save a world?"

 date: 2021-04-12T06:57:43+05:00
 cta: